-Better on DVD: The DVD Extended Edition for the first movie, which includes all deleted scenes (such as Ben and Alicia's romance) is a much better watch than the theatrical release.
+Improved by the Re-Cut: The DVD Extended Edition, which includes all deleted scenes (such as Ben and Alicia's romance) is a much better watch than the theatrical release of the first film.